Stuck in a Bad Solar Deal?

 Next-Step Guidance

-Understand what options may be available based on your situation.
+Get a clearer understanding of what may be worth reviewing next based on your situation.

 The Solar Dream Turned Into a Costly Headache

-Many homeowners signed up for solar expecting lower bills, clear savings, and peace of mind.
-Instead, they ended up with confusing contracts, ongoing utility bills, unexpected loan payments, and few answers when things went wrong.
+Many homeowners signed up for solar expecting lower bills and clearer long-term savings.
+Instead, some ended up with confusing contracts, ongoing utility bills, unexpected payment pressure, and more questions than answers.

 What We Help With